Q & A (novel): 50,000 Rupees: How to Speak Australian

-In Delhi, Ram works for the Taylors, a rich, self-absorbed family Australian that habitually speaks badly of anyone.
+In Delhi, Ram works for the Taylors, a rich, self-absorbed Australian family that habitually speaks badly of anyone.
 Ram finds that everyone who has worked for the Taylors is caught up in their wrongdoing, and Mr. Colonel Taylor, a defence attaché, catches them in the act.

 One day, Ram picks up the phone to hear Mr. Colonel speak in code to a man panting on the other line.
 Ram notices that the Taylors take their rich lifestyle for granted.
 One day, Ram follows Mr. Taylor, who talks to Kumar, a strange Indian man.
 The next day, a new cook called Jai arrives to replace the last one, who thought he was in love with the Colonel's daughter.
 Jai attempts a heist in the house when the Taylors are on vacation, but abandons his efforts when he realizes the Taylors do not store any valuables in their house, particularly in Mr. Colonel's heavily fortified den.
 When Ram cleaned up the heist, he found that Mr. Colonel was a spy, but decided to make it secret.
 Mr. Colonel shows that he trusts Ram out of all his servants in his house for his suitable response to the heist.

 The good days didn't go long.
 After six months, the Indian Foreign Office declared Mr. Colonel persona non grata for his activities incompatible and asked him to leave India.
 Ram took all his remaining salaries (52,000 rupees) and left Delhi.

 Back to the footage, the host asked about the meaning of persona non grata, and Ram answered "the diplomat was not accepted" correctly.

 100,000 Rupees: Hold on to your Buttons

 This chapter is about when Ram is living in Dharavi, Mumbai, working as a barman at Jimmy's Bar.
-Ram learns how to up his tips by taking advantage of peoples drunkenness and getting them to buy more.
+Ram learns how to up his tips by taking advantage of people's drunkenness and getting them to buy more.
 However, through this learning experience, Ram meets some unusual characters; one in particular named Prakash Rao, who tells him all about his Haitian wife and his brother who died of a heart attack.
 The poor man is in despair as he pours out his story to Ram that he stole money from his brother, and his wife, who is a voodoo priestess, makes a voodoo doll of his brother for him.
 Prakash Rao admits to Ram that he had the guilty pleasure of taking all his troubles out on the voodoo doll of his brother, giving him painful headaches and small heart attacks.
 Prakash Rao soon found out that his brother died a week ago of a major heart attack that he had caused through the voodoo doll, only to drop dead while talking about his plans to kill his wife, having possibly fallen victim to a voodoo doll himself.
 Prakash mentioning the Capitol of Haiti while recalling his wife’s origins is how Ram knows the answer to the sixth question.